skip to main content

 How do I watch the Big Ten men’s basketball championship?

-The 2025 Big Ten men’s basketball championship will air on CBS and Paramount+ at 3:30 p.m.
-ET on Sunday, March 16.
-You’ll need the Paramount+ with SHOWTIME plan if you go that streaming route.
+The 2026 Big Ten men’s basketball championship will air on CBS and Paramount+ Premium at 3:30 p.m.
+ET on Sunday, March 15.
+You’ll need the Paramount+ Premium plan if you go that streaming route.

 How can I watch the Big Ten men’s basketball tournament for free?

-You can watch portions of the Big Ten men’s basketball tournament for free with live TV trials from DIRECTV STREAM and Fubo.
-While Peacock doesn’t offer a free trial, you can watch CBS for free with a digital antenna or a Paramount+ with SHOWTIME free trial.
+You can watch portions of the Big Ten men’s basketball tournament for free with live TV trials from DIRECTV and Fubo.
+While Peacock doesn’t offer a free trial, you can watch CBS for free with a digital antenna or a Paramount+ Premium free trial.

 Why you should trust us

-Our sports experts researched this year’s Big Ten men’s basketball tournament TV schedule, confirming channel details with each broadcaster.
-We then assessed the top TV providers for tuning in by analyzing cost, game availability, and user experience.
-Before finalizing our viewing recommendations, we cross-referenced our findings with CableTV.com’s existing college basketball coverage.
+Our sports editor, Taylor Kujawa, researched this year’s Big Ten men’s basketball tournament TV schedule, confirming channel details with each broadcaster.
+He then assessed the top TV providers for tuning in by analyzing cost, game availability, and user experience.
+Before finalizing our viewing recommendations, he cross-referenced his findings with CableTV.com’s existing college basketball coverage.

 Check out our How We Rank page to learn more about our methods.